 I’ll stop pretending I did anything remotely interesting this weekend.
-I’ve had 16 other years of Halloween experiences under my belt.
-For context, I’m from New York, and since we don’t have houses, but apartments instead, in order to trick-or-treat we walk down streets hitting up bodegas, restaurants and grocery stores, so I’m merely empathizing with people who have had the experience of going door-to-door.
+Nonetheless, I’m from New York, and since we don’t have houses, but apartments instead, in order to trick-or-treat we walk down streets hitting up bodegas, restaurants and grocery stores, so I’m merely empathizing with people who have had the experience of going door-to-door.
 Despite this, I can assure you that, of the plethora of spooky activities up for grabs, nothing hits home quite like trick-or-treating.

 “It sounds juvenile, I know, but there’s something innocent and charming about asking the neighbor next door for a handful of sweets.” – Alexia Nizhny ’22